19 July 2019

 on course website

-In this course we will investigate the intersection between ?traditional? strategic management and entrepreneurship.
-Strategic management is usually long time oriented and seeks to create long term competitive advantages through the creation of sustainable positions within a particular industry or through the acquisition of valuable resources.
-Entrepreneurship, on the other hand, focusses on the exploitation of opportunities .
-Strategic Entrepreneurship seeks use the element of adaptation and opportunity exploitation as a strategic tool.
+In this course we will investigate the intersection between ‘traditional’ strategic management and entrepreneurship.
+Strategic management is usually long term oriented and seeks to create long term competitive advantages through the creation of sustainable positions within a particular industry or through the acquisition of valuable resources.
+Entrepreneurship, on the other hand, focuses on the exploitation of opportunities.
+Strategic Entrepreneurship seeks to use the element of adaptation and opportunity exploitation as a strategic tool.
 Special attention will be paid to how managers can implement strategic entrepreneurship in their organization by analyzing complex business cases.

 Entrepreneurship is usually associated with the startup of new ventures.
 Entrepreneurship can, however, be used as a strategic tool in order to infuse large and established organizations with the flexibility and innovation that is usually associated with small organizations.
 Entrepreneurship in large and established organizations is also called strategic entrepreneur or corporate entrepreneurship.